samer955/generative_ai_bedrock/README.md

 ![plot](./generate_image_screenshot.png)

-We ask the AI model to generate a dinosaur eating an Ice-cream in Rome.
-This is the result:
+We asked the AI-model to generate a dinosaur eating an Ice-cream in Rome and this is the result:

 ![plot](./generate_image/output/generated-5221.png)